 Of course, if you asked me point blank were these things really selfish my rational mind would say no. But how I felt on inside was a whole different story.

-Many of you are suffering with what I call “fear of selfishness” syndrome.
+Many of you are suffering from what I call “fear of selfishness” syndrome.
 We’ve all heard the idea that to love someone else you must first love yourself.
-In Buddhism, the Tibetan word for compassion simultaneously means for both self and other because they cannot be separated.
+In Buddhism, the Tibetan word for compassion simultaneously means for both self and others because they cannot be separated.
 To feel compassion for another requires you to feel it for yourself.
-Yet a main issue my clients grapple with is difficulty practicing self love.
+Yet the main issue my clients grapple with is difficulty practicing self-love.

 The fear of being selfish asserts that we have to do whatever it takes to be there for other people, even if it slows us down on our goals or drains us of our vital energy.

 Only when you act out of fear of being selfish you wear yourself thin.
 Ultimately you begin to feel overwhelmed, overloaded and perhaps even resentful.
 Worn out and trapped by your own guilt mechanism, you lose the ability to show up for others with joyful generosity.

 I once heard that “boundaries” are not just for protecting you, but also to protect others from the resentment or upset that naturally arise from you overextending yourself for them.
 I see this to be true consistently.